abhishek655463/getting_started_with_Web_design/README.md

   > > second Way --> Start from very basic and Design by your Own. that is Called Professional Porocess.
 ---
 ### step 2( Planning and Strategy)
+* what problem we try to solve using the Website.
+* where we are and Where we want to.
 * we will try to find the W factor Here.
 >Why --> Why we making website
 >> who --> who will use use this